moh-osman3/opentelemetry-operator/docs/api.md

         <td><b>filterStrategy</b></td>
         <td>string</td>
         <td>
           FilterStrategy determines how to filter targets before allocating them among the collectors.
-The current options are no-op and relabel-config.
-The default option is no-op.<br/>
+The current options are no-op (no filtering) and relabel-config (drops targets based on prom relabel_config) The default is no-op<br/>
         </td>
         <td>false</td>
       </tr><tr>